An Overview of MDMA

 There are no specific medical treatments for MDMA addiction, as stated by the NIDA.
 Some have found Cognitive Behavioral Therapy (CBT) helpful for treating MDMA addiction.
 During CBT, patients learn to recognize and correct problematic behavior patterns associated with the substance abuse issue being treated.
 However, more research is needed by scientists to determine the actual effectiveness of CBT for MDMA addiction.

 Another method of MDMA addiction treatment is Contingency Management (CM).
 CM reinforces positive behaviors and sobriety.
 Patients are rewarded for completing treatment-related goals, such as staying sober for a certain length of time.

 Other common treatment methods for MDMA addiction include:

 - 12-Step Programs

 Each patient responds differently to various treatment methods, so your addiction treatment program will depend on your personal circumstances, the length of time you’ve abused MDMA, your physical and mental health, and your personal preferences and needs.

 MDMA is a club drug that provides physiological effects that help them do well in social settings, like parties, nightclubs, and raves.
 However, its use is accompanied by unpleasant short-term effects, as well as long-term health consequences, and it may even lead to death upon overdose.
-It is shown to have the potential to cause addiction, accompanied by hazardous withdrawal symptoms, which makes it difficult to cure dependency towards the drug.
+It is shown to have the potential to cause addiction, accompanied by hazardous withdrawal symptoms, which makes it difficult to cure dependency on the drug.
 Seeking help for MDMA addiction is recommended, to increase the chances of recovery.
-Arizona offers a lot of treatment facilities for MDMA addiction, as well as various treatment programs, whether inpatient or outpatient, that one may benefit from when seeking help.
+There are several rehab treatment center in Arizona options for MDMA addiction, as well as various treatment programs, whether inpatient or outpatient, that one may benefit from when seeking help.